Thuylt185411/English/Cam12/Test2/Part3.md

 **Cambridge Meaning:** A person who is equal to another in age, status, or ability.
 **Sentence:** My peers and I all have the same project to complete.
 **Conversation:**
-A – Who is working with you on the project?
+A – Who is working with you on the project
 B – My peers from class are helping me.

 ### Word: Perception